How to Run for Office in New York

 Once you’ve determined what level of office and what issues you’re passionate about working on, you need to answer two questions: who’s currently in that office, and why can you do a better job?

-When you’re staring down at those numbers, do you feel like you might have a shot at beating the person?
+When you’re staring at those numbers, do you feel like you might have a shot at beating the person?

 How do I get on the ballot?